-Ramah Outdoor Adventure is located at Ramah in the Rockies, a 360-acre ranch nestled in the pristine Pike and San Isabel National Forests.
-Ramah in the Rockies is only 90 minutes from Denver, at an elevation of 8,000 feet.
+Ramah in the Rockies isa 360-acre ranch nestled in the pristine Pike and San Isabel National Forests.
+Ramah is only 90 minutes from Denver, at an elevation of 8,000 feet.
 The ranch is surrounded by magnificent towering mountain peaks with three mountain-fed streams running through the middle of camp.
 We have on-site natural climbing walls, horse stables, numerous fields for sports, and hundreds of lush, verdant acres for our chalutzim to safely explore every day.

-All Ramah Outdoor Adventure sleeping facilities are rustic and solidly-built to withstand the elements.
+All Ramah in the Rockies sleeping facilities are rustic and solidly-built to withstand the elements.
 A maximum of 10 chalutzim (lit. pioneers i.e. campers) share a large walled, platform tent; each tent houses two madrichim (camp counselors).
 The tents are arranged around communal showers and toilet facilities.
 Meals are served in either the dining hall or under outdoor pavilions located throughout the property.

 At base camp, campers sleep in the large sturdy platform tents according to their gender and edah (age unit).
 Each tent holds 10 to 12 participants plus two instructors.
 Tents are equipped with bunk beds and cubbies for storage.